connexcs/docs/docs/customer/main.md

 + **Sum and Average**: Select multiple cells in a column to get sum and average values (not a true average, but an average of averages)
 + **Export Data**: Select data from multiple columns and rows, then right click to **`Copy`**, **`Copy with Headers`**, and **`Export`**
 + **Generate Invoice**: Check one or more boxes under Action then select **`Generate Invoice`** in the upper right corner.
 This will create the invoice based on the Summary time frame (Daily, Weekly, Monthly) which can then be queried by a billing system.
-+ **Auto Generate Invoice**: When selected, this will generate an invoice based on the setting found in the Customer confiugration (Edit>Config?Invoice Schedule) for any that are missing.
++ **Auto Generate Invoice**: When selected, this will generate an invoice based on the setting found in the Customer configuration (Edit :material-menu-right: Config :material-menu-right: Invoice Schedule) for any that are missing.

 !!! tip "Data used for billing"
     The data found in the Customer Summary section is considered valid for billing purposes.
 The same data may be found in other parts of the system but should not be used for billing.

 [audit-log]: /customer/img/audit-log.png "Audit Log"
+[reset-password]: /customer/img/reset-password.png "Reset Password"
 [main-tab]: /customer/img/41.png "Main Tab"